wp-plugins/wp-piwik/readme.txt

 If Piwik works, you'll be able to configure WP-Piwik: The Piwik URL is the same URL you use to access your Piwik, e.g. for the demo site: http://demo.piwik.org.
 The auth token is some kind of secret password, which allows WP-Piwik to get the necessary data from Piwik.
 The super user's auth token, i.e. a full access password for your Piwik, can be found on Piwik's API site.
 You can find a detailed description [here](http://peepbo.de/board/viewtopic.php?f=5&t=10).

+= How to reset/remove all WP-Piwik settings without uninstalling? =

+Login to your admin dashboard and open http://YOUR_BLOG_URL/wp-admin/options-general.php?page=wp-piwik/wp-piwik.php&tab=support&mode=resetconfirmed&full=1

 = Tracking does not work on HostGator! =

 Try to enable the "avoid mod_security" option (WP-Piwik settings, Tracking tab) or create a mod_security whitelist.